tzok/cli2rest-bio/README.md

 - [Reduce](./reduce/): A tool for adding hydrogens to RNA structures in PDB format
 - [MaxiT](./maxit/): A tool for RNA structure format conversion and validation
+- [FR3D](./fr3d/): A tool for RNA structure annotation and classification

 ## How It Works